📷 : Picture Me Photography

 You got to perform at the Houses of Parliament as Matilda, how did that go?

 I didn’t know until a few days before that I was going to Parliament.
 Jo Hawes, the casting agent for Matilda, called my mum up and asked if she could get a licence in place quickly to go and sing the solo Quiet.
 It was for a small audience who were raising awareness for funding of the Arts Council.
 It felt very important and it was just myself and Laura Bangay, the pianist from Matilda.
 The room was small compared to a stage and completely silent.
 The chairs were very close and I was standing on the letter box cube, so quite an unusual set!
 Everyone was listening very carefully and afterwards they were all so kind and nice and asked me lots of questions about playing Matilda in the West End.
-Afterwards I got to see some of the rooms in the Houses of Parliament but my Mum had to wait outside as she wasn’t the chaperone.
-It was really a special occasion and I received a letter thanking me after from the Arts Council.
+Afterwards I got to see some of the rooms in the Houses of Parliament but my mum had to wait outside as she wasn’t the chaperone.
+It was a really special occasion and I received a letter thanking me after from the Arts Council.

 What was the atmosphere like at the Olivier Awards, and how was it being nominated?